smarden1/pyrabbit/README.md

 python wrapper for the task rabbit api

-Still a work in progress...
+Was a work in progess but is now abandoned!